sisterai/estate-assistant-system/README.md

 ## VS Code Extension

-We have developed a VSCode extension to enhance the development experience with **EstateWise**.
-This extension provides features such as:
+We have created a VSCode extension to improve the development experience with **EstateWise**.
+This extension offers features such as:

 - **Instant Chat Access**
   Open the EstateWise chatbot directly in VS Code via the Command Palette (`Estatewise Chat: Open Chat`).